-- The JPB conducted it Post-Delivery Buy America Audit of Stadler on June 27-28, 2022 at its Salt Lake City, UT production facility.
+- The JPB reports that it has received approximately 75% of the special tools required to maintain the EMUs and approximately 60% of the required spare parts. - The JPB conducted a Post-Delivery Buy America Audit of Stadler on June 27-28, 2022 at its Salt Lake City, UT production facility.
 The audit report was completed on July 11, 2022.
 The JPB's auditors found that the domestic content of the various vehicle types being supplied to the JPB ranged from 70%-76%, thus satisfying the 60% domestic content requirement applicable to these EMUs.
 The auditors also found that the issues identified during the Interim Audit performed in October 2021 had been satisfactorily addressed. - The first two trainsets (TS-3 and TS-4) arrived at the JPB on March 20, 2022.
 The trainsets are being tested and made ready for live running after power is available.
-The second pair of trainsets is now expected to be delivered in August 2022.
-Live running of the first trainset for integrated testing of the electrified system in Segment is projected to take place in November 2022.

-- Trainset 1 (TS-1) remained at the Transportation Test Center, Inc. TTCI in Pueblo, CO following the completion of its performance tests earlier this year.
-TS-1 will be used to conduct Positive Train Control (PTC) brake tests during July and August before being returned to Stadler's Salt Lake City facility for re-conditioning prior to delivery to the JPB. - The car shells for TS-18 are in production Switzerland. - 111/133 car shells have been shipped from Stadler Switzerland and 97 have been received at Stadler's Salt Lake City facility. - Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention. - All final design reviews have been completed.
+Live running of the first trainset for integrated testing of the electrified system in Segment is projected to take place in November 2022. - The car shells for TS-18 are in production Switzerland. - 111/133 car shells have been shipped from Stadler Switzerland and 97 have been received at Stadler's Salt Lake City facility. - Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention.